 Wicks get buried in candles for a number of reasons.
 For starters, the best length for the exposed part of the wick is about 1/4 inch.
-Any longer, the wick burns too fast; any shorter, it gets overwhelmed by melted wax.
+Any longer, the wick burns too fast; any shorter, it quickly becomes overwhelmed by melted wax.
 As for recovering a candle wick, the task is very different if the wax is melted or hardened.
 You can also replace the wick, if necessary.

 Recovering a Wick From a Melted Candle